cyrex562/imgui-rs/docs/FAQ.md

 Your application may want to detect DPI change and reload the fonts and reset style between frames.

 Your ui code  should avoid using hardcoded constants for size and positioning.
-Prefer to express values as multiple of reference values such as `ImGui::GetFontSize()` or `ImGui::get_frame_height()`.
-So e.g. instead of seeing a hardcoded height of 500 for a given item/window, you may want to use `30*ImGui::GetFontSize()` instead.
+Prefer to express values as multiple of reference values such as `Imgui::GetFontSize()` or `Imgui::get_frame_height()`.
+So e.g. instead of seeing a hardcoded height of 500 for a given item/window, you may want to use `30*Imgui::GetFontSize()` instead.

-down the line Dear ImGui will provide a variety of standardized reference values to facilitate using this.
+down the line Dear Imgui will provide a variety of standardized reference values to facilitate using this.

 Applications in the `examples/` folder are not DPI aware partly because they are unable to load a custom font from the file-system (may change that in the future).

 The reason DPI is not auto-magically solved in stock examples is that we don't yet have a satisfying solution for the "multi-dpi"  problem (using the `docking` branch: when multiple viewport windows are over multiple monitors using different DPI scale).
 The current way to handle this on the application side is:
 - Create and maintain one font atlas per active DPI scale (e.g. by iterating `platform_io.Monitors[]` before `NewFrame()`).
-- Hook `platform_io.OnChangedViewport()` to detect when a `Begin()` call makes a Dear ImGui window change monitor (and therefore DPI).
+- Hook `platform_io.OnChangedViewport()` to detect when a `Begin()` call makes a Dear Imgui window change monitor (and therefore DPI).
 - In the hook: swap atlas, swap style with correctly sized one, remap the current font from one atlas to the other (may need to maintain a remapping table of your fonts at variying DPI scale).

 This approach is relatively easy and functional but come with two issues: